pct-code/scalewiz/ARCHITECTURE.rst

     │    a small toplevel that can run the pumps for a user-defined duration ├──  scalewiz.py
-    │    core object of the app, used for setting up logging and ttk styles │   ├──  scalewiz_main_frame.py
+    │    core object of the app, used for setting up logging and ttk styles │   ╰──  scalewiz_main_frame.py
-    │   │    the main frame of the application, holds a notebook widget │   ├──  scalewiz_menu_bar.py
+    │        the main frame of the application, holds a notebook widget │       ├──  handler_view.py
-    │   │    defines the menu bar that gets loaded on to the main menu │   ╰──  handler_view.py
-    │        represents a tab within the main frame's notebook │       ├──  handler_view_devices_entry.py
+    │       │    represents a tab within the main frame's notebook │       │   ├──  handler_view_devices_entry.py
-    │       │    widget for comboboxes, can poll for COM/serial port devices │       ├──  handler_view_info_entry.py
+    │       │   │    widget for comboboxes, can poll for COM/serial port devices
+    │       │   ├──  handler_view_info_entry.py
-    │       │    widget for user entry of Test metadata │       ├──  handler_view_controls.py
+    │       │   │    widget for user entry of Test metadata │       │   ├──  handler_view_controls.py
-    │       │    widget that holds the progess bar, readings log, and start/stop buttons │       ╰──  handler_view_plot.py
+    │       │   │    widget that holds the progess bar, readings log, and start/stop buttons │       │   ╰──  handler_view_plot.py
-    │            widget that displays an animated matplotlib plot of the data collected for a running Test ├──  project_editor.py
+    │       │        widget that displays an animated matplotlib plot of the data collected for a running Test │       ╰──  scalewiz_menu_bar.py
+    │            defines the menu bar that gets loaded on to the main menu ├──  project_editor.py
     │    toplevel for making/mutating Projects
     │   ├──  project_editor_info.py